wdawson/okta.github.io/_source/_posts/2018-08-27-build-crud-app-vuejs-netcore.md

 npm install -g vue-cli@2.9.6
 ```

-After you make sure you have all that installed, we will install [.NET Core SDK](https://www.microsoft.com/net/download).
+After you make sure you have all that installed, you will need to install the [.NET Core SDK](https://www.microsoft.com/net/download).

 After that, you are ready.
 This demo will use VS Code, but feel free to use your preferred editor.